 The Association also seeks areas of engagement with every non-governmental organization, association, and company sharing the principles described above.

 The Association supports the value-creating work of the local communities, the development of the Hungarian economy, job creation, research and development through strengthening small and medium sized enterprises.
 Our principle is to promote the environmental conscious thinking alongside with creating and preserving traditional values.
 Our main goal is to turn the words “Hungarian value” and “Hungarian” into a synonym of an internationally well-known, high-quality brand name.

-The Association of Hungarian National Values and Hungaricums is open for cooperation with everyone aiming to facilitate national growth and prosperity.
+The Association of Hungarian National Values and Hungarikums is open for cooperation with everyone aiming to facilitate national growth and prosperity.

 "Canteen Model" Public catering program

-The "Canteen Model" program was launched in 2010 in Békés county, which was extended later nationwide by the Association of Hungarian National Values and Hungaricums.
+The "Canteen Model" program was launched in 2010 in Békés county, which was extended later nationwide by the Association of Hungarian National Values and Hungarikums.

 The main goal of the program is to improve the overall health condition of the children and the next generation.
 On a daily basis more than 2.1 million people use the services of the public catering companies.
 Today, the national economy planning pays a special attention to the public catering and to improving the overall health condition in the youngest generations.